Sexual harassment in investment banking

 And if you’re a woman, you’re not supposed to talk about it.
 Because it was a “one-time thing,” and it will scare other women away from joining the biz.

 Both my female colleagues and I have had some weird experiences in the banks where I’ve worked.
-Some of the things may seem innocent.
+Some things may seem innocent.
 But when layering it outside the other incidents that are downright ugly, it doesn’t look good.

 Men comment on how you look from day 1